Student Leadership & Development Opportunities

 Through fraternity or sorority involvement, students gain an opportunity for leadership development, academic achievement, community engagement, and friendship for life.
 The creeds and rituals that guide each individual organization are based on values that foster an understanding of community and social responsibility.
 Each chapter falls under the umbrella of the Interfraternity Council, the Multicultural Greek Council, the National Pan-Hellenic Council, and the College Panhellenic.
 Student Activities serves as a liaison between recognized fraternities and sororities and the greater Temple University community.
 We are dedicated to the holistic development of students throughout their fraternal experience and welcome you to explore the possibilities offered by involvement in fraternity and sorority life at Temple University.

 MCPB is a student-led organization that plans the largest events on campus.
 From road trips to Broadway shows to campus concerts, you can help us plan any event you would like to see on campus.
 Follow us on Twitter @TempleMCPB or go to www.templemcpb.com to learn more about the events that will become the highlight of every Temple student's college experience!
 Along with Student Activities, we help plan and implement the following University events:

 - Welcome Week: The entire campus joins together to welcome all new and returning students to campus.
-A FREE concert, hypnotist and a 100-foot banana split have been highlights from past years!
+A carnival, hypnotist and a 100-foot banana split have been highlights from past years!

-- Homecoming: Enjoy pep rallies, pageants, and great sporting events.
+- Homecoming: Enjoy pep rallies, a golf cart parade, pageants, famous speakers and great sporting events.

 Temple Student Government (TSG)